angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

-The FormControl is the most basic building block when using reactive forms to manage form controls.
+The `FormControl` is the most basic building block when using reactive forms.
 Import the `FormControl` symbol into your component and create an instance of a new form control as a class property.
 To start, you will use the `name` property to store the form control.

 <code-example path="reactive-forms/src/app/name-editor/name-editor.component.ts" region="create-control" title="src/app/name-editor/name-editor.component.ts">